novuhq/.github/profile/README.md

   </a>
 </p>

-<h1 align="center">The open-source notification infrastructure for developers</h1>
+<h1 align="center">The <Inbox /> infrastructure for modern products</h1>

 <div align="center">
-The ultimate service for managing multi-channel notifications with a single API.
+The notification platform that turns complex multi-channel delivery into a single <Inbox /> component.
+Built for developers, designed for growth, powered by open source.
 </div>

   <p align="center">